What does a typical day look like?

 The Indigo Program shares a campus with Frost Elementary School, what resources are available at Indigo?

-Our school office is found in P4; Cheryl Caton is the school secretary.
+Our school office is found in P4; Mimi Sgro is the school secretary.
 In 2013 Ms. Genvieve Dorsey (formerly from the Adventure STEM program at Herman Middle School), joined us as Indigo’s separate principal.
 Indigo shares the health clerk and other support staff.
 We are also fortunate to have access to the school’s cafeteria, library, and computer lab.

 Is Indigo a charter school?